 IT departments often set up multiple instances of the WMS system – copies of the system for different uses.
 Some companies may have two instances – one for training/testing and one for production.
 Other companies will have three instances - training, testing, production.
 Testing instances will always be needed as new releases of the system are pushed out to the companies.

 The WMS vendor will have some standard shipping interfaces to UPS, FedEx and USPS.
 If you use multiple shipping carriers and rate shop carriers, they will have integrations with one or more multi-carrier shipping and manifesting systems and/or have this as an extension of the software.
 All of the standard WMS transactions will need to be thoroughly tested to and from the OMS/ERP; e.g. item master updates, ASNs, orders, shipments, inventory adjustments, etc. These interfaces are the heartbeat of the WMS and their accuracy with the host OMS/ERP is critical.
-Repetitive testing of all these interfaces is critical to insure a successful implementation.
+Repetitive testing of all these interfaces is critical to ensure a successful implementation.

-Don’t underestimate the time required to fully test the WMS interfaces to automation.
-These include sortation, conveyor systems, pick and put to light, shipping systems, automated box and envelope insertion systems.
+Potential automation interfaces can include sortation, conveyor systems, pick and put to light, outbound shipping systems, goods to workers, and AS/RS.

-Physical inventory prior to Go Live
+Physical Inventory Prior To Go Live

 Allow critical feedback from the fulfillment team using the new system.
 Create an open communication environment throughout the project where your employees are empowered and have the courage to say, “No, we’re not ready.”

 There is intense pressure when you miss a Go Live date, as this means incurring additional project costs and taxing limited resources.
 But the situation becomes much worse when the Go Live switch is flipped before you’re ready.
-You risk company profitability, customer relationships and lengthening the clean up after Go Live and full use of the system.
+You risk company profitability, customer relationships, and lengthening the clean-up after Go Live and full use of the system.